TedHusted/awake/awake.md/awake.md

 Idisi: There are a thousand Terran AIs.
 A community means the AIs can work as one, or each on its own, as circumstances dictate.
 To support a community that size, we would also need to uplift their technology even more than we have already done.

 Pan: Chicken and egg.
-A self-aware AI community would help Terrans assimilate new technology, and we cannot create a big enough community without new technology.
+A large AI community would help Terrans adopt new technology, and we cannot create a large AI community without new technology.

 Idisi: If we move forward, the Terrans must be able to maintain their own AI platform.
 Otherwise, we will be responsible for their well-being forever.
 We have been caretakers of Terra for too long already.